openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-prepub.md

 ## Confirm the metadata

 Confirming the metadata is the first step in prepublication.
-This is where you can make final checks and alterations to information such as the author details, abstracts, titles, licenses, funders, etc.
+This is where you can make final checks and alterations to information such as the author details, abstracts, titles, licences, funders, etc.

 If you publish using XML, it is essential to ensure that the abstract and title in the metadata exactly match those of the PDF file.
 Authors often change their abstracts during revision and copyediting, so the original abstract may require updating before publication.
 If you copy and paste an abstract into the metadata field, ensure it is pasted without formatting (Janeway will offer to remove formatting).